Southampton-RSG-Training/industry-skills-agile-training/episodes/21-1-collaboration-workflow.md

 ### Fast Forward Merge

-A fast-forward merge occurs when the main branch has not diverged from the feature branch - meaning there are no new commits on the main branch since the feature branch was created.
+A fast-forward merge occurs when the main branch has not diverged from the feature branch, meaning there are no new commits on the main branch since the feature branch was created.

 ```text
 A - B - C [main]